 Reformation of a contract is a remedy in which the court restructures or assists with rewriting the terms of a contract to correct problems with the contract.
 This type of remedy is uncommon as the parties are assumed to be responsible for reviewing and understanding the terms of their own agreements and courts are reluctant to chance the substance of a contract.

-This is when the court forces the breaching party to perform the service or deliver the goods that they promised in the contract.
-This is typically reserved for cases when the goods or services are unique and no other remedy will suffice.
+This is when the court forces the breaching party to complete the terms of the agreement (i.e. perform as they promised in the contract).
+The remedy of specific performance for breach of contract is most common when money damages are inadequate, the goods or services are unique (rare art, etc.) and no other remedy will suffice.

 Before you file your breach of contract lawsuit or attempt to defend a breach of contract lawsuit filed against you, you should discuss the case with a business litigation lawyer.
 Our law firm will review the contract and analyze the facts in order to determine what contractual remedies are available.